asadRiaz00/microservices/tutorials/sort pandas dataframe from one column.md

 5    g     6     2
 ```

-Now, change the code as follow
+Now change the code as below.

 ```python
 import pandas as pd